-- The living area battery may not be opened. - > After the trip, charge the living area battery fully. - ▷ Before a temporary lay-up, charge the battery fully. - For long periods of inactivity (4 weeks or more), either disconnect the living area battery or recharge it regularly. - ▶ When the living area battery is changed, only use batteries of the same type and the same capacity. - ▷ Before disconnecting or connecting the terminals of the living area battery, switch off the engine of the towing vehicle as well as the 230 V and 12 V power supplies and all appliances.
+- ▷ The living area battery may not be opened. - During the trip, use every opportunity to charge the living area battery. - ▷ After the trip, charge the living area battery fully. - ▷ Before a temporary lay-up, charge the battery fully. - For long periods of inactivity (4 weeks or more), either disconnect the living area battery or recharge it regularly. - ▶ When the living area battery is changed, only use batteries of the same type. - ▷ Before disconnecting or connecting the terminals of the living area battery, switch off the engine of the towing vehicle as well as the 230 V and 12 V power supplies and all appliances.
 Danger of short circuit! - ▷ If the living area battery is disconnected and the caravan and towing vehicle are connected electrically, do not apply the ignition.
 There is a danger of short circuit from exposed cable ends.

 - ▷ If possible, begin the trip with a fully charged living area battery.
-Therefore, charge the living area battery before starting the trip. - During the trip, use every available opportunity to charge the living area battery. - - It is not necessary to check the acid level. - It is not necessary to lubricate the battery poles. - It is not necessary to refill the distilled water. - Even a maintenance-free battery must be charged regularly.
+Therefore, charge the living area battery before starting the trip. - During the trip, use every available opportunity to charge the living area battery.

+It is not necessary to check the acid level.

+It is not necessary to lubricate the battery poles.

+It is not necessary to refill the distilled water.

+Even a maintenance-free battery must be charged regularly.